Joel C. Rosenberg: Christian Evangelicals Should Feel ‘Sad’ Over Donald Trump’s Affair With Stormy Daniels

-The latest polls about Donald Trump’s affair with porn star Stormy Daniels aka Stephanie Clifford shows that Trump supporters think that the President is lying but they also do not really care.
-Christian author Joel C. Rosenberg says he feels “deeply disappointed the President of the United States paid hush money to a porn star, and that he felt he had to,” and claims that Christian Evangelicals in the United States should be “saddened, and say so.”
+The latest polls about Donald Trump’s affair with adult film star Stormy Daniels aka Stephanie Clifford shows that Trump supporters think that the President is lying but they also do not really care.
+Christian author Joel C. Rosenberg says he feels “deeply disappointed the President of the United States paid hush money to an adult film star, and that he felt he had to,” and claims that Christian Evangelicals in the United States should be “saddened, and say so.”

 Rosenberg wrote on his blog that he must be honest about the hush money allegations against the U.S. President.